 When the Training Set Starts Eating Itself

 Synthetic data is becoming a central AI input.
 The risk is not that generated data exists.
-The risk is that generated worlds start replacing grounded records without provenance, renewal, or human correction.
+The risk is that generated worlds start replacing grounded records without provenance, renewal, verification, or human correction.

 The New Data Loop